 A flashlight is a great idea no matter what time of day it is.
 The Lava Tubes get pretty dark inside.
 The tunnels are shallow in some areas, and you’ll have to duck down to explore.
 But these are definitely an experience to be had!

 Be sure to double check closures before you go; during fire season, I’ve seen the area shut down from visitors.

 If you enjoy nature, hiking, camping, or stargazing, then I think you just might fall in love with the Mojave Desert like I have.
 There is so much to see in the Mojave Desert, this list of things to do barely scratches the surface!

 Interested in visiting ALL of the Desert Parks in Southern California?
-Check out this post for your FREE Desert Parks Checklist!
+Find out more here!

 Pin Me for Later!